VitorDeF/VitorDeF/README.md

 🤔 **Ask me about:** Anything of technology that you want, I am sure that I'll come with a answer at any time.

-🔥 **Fun fact:** I play a total of 6 instruments right now, but I'm [Add a personal touch, e.g., I can solve a Rubik's cube in under a minute!].
+🔥 **Fun fact:** I play a total of 6 instruments right now, but I'm.

 ## 📊 Status